Who can comment on a planning application?

 Do I need to look at the application before commenting?

 You are strongly recommended to do this.
-Applications can be inspected at the authority's offices or usually on the itswebsite.
+Applications can be inspected at the authority's offices or usually on its website.
 If you do not do this, you could miss relevant issues or make irrelevant comments.

 Will other people be able to see my comments?

 Normally authorities make comments made on planning applications publicly available and some will put them on their websites.
-If an application is determined by a committee, comments from neighbours, etc are considered to be what are called “background papers” and they must by law be available for public inspection if requested.
+If an application is determined by the Planning Committee, which is a decision making group of local authority councillors that has the power to determine planning applications, comments from neighbours, etc are considered to be what are called “background papers” and they must by law be available for public inspection if requested.
 Thus any comments you make may be seen by the applicant or other people.

 Can someone write the comments on my behalf?

 Yes.
-A friend or relative could write comments on your behalf.
-If you wish to pay somebody to make comments on your behalf, the best person would normally be a planning consultant and www.findaplanner.co.uk/ will give you details of RTPI-qualified planning consultants working in your area.
+A friend or relative can write comments on your behalf.
+If you wish to pay somebody to make comments on your behalf, the best person would normally be a planning consultant.
+This site will give you details of RTPI-qualified planning consultants working in your area.
 The authority will receive many comments on planning applications each year so they are not looking for anything particularly special from you.
 Paying a planning consultant to write comments on your behalf will not necessarily result in a different outcome than if you had written the comments yourself, but with a larger, more complex scheme a consultant may be able to add some specialist knowledge to assist your response.

 Can I speak at a Planning Committee regarding the application?

 Most planning applications are dealt with under what are called “delegated powers”.
 Essentially this means that the decision making power has been delegated to a senior officer.
-Some applications, usually the more major or controversial ones, are dealt with by the authority's Planning Committee which will receive a detailed report and recommendation from the case officer.
-Most authorities will allow interested parties to speak if an application is to be determined by a planning committee.
+Some applications, usually the more major or controversial ones, are dealt with by the authority's Planning Committee, which is a group made up of local authority councillors.
+Committee members will receive a detailed report and recommendation from the case officer.
+Most authorities will allow interested parties to speak if an application is to be determined by a Planning Committee.
 The precise rules vary from authority to authority, but usually there is a limit on how many people can speak on an application and for how long.
 Check with your local planning authority to see what the rules are in your area.

 If an application is to be dealt with by a Planning Committee and you have the chance to speak, you are recommended to do so.
 Whilst most people can write a letter commenting on a planning application without too much difficulty, addressing a Planning Committee involves public speaking and many people are nervous of doing this.
 You can usually arrange for a friend or relative or a planning consultant to do this on your behalf if this is the case.